vsivsi/meteor-job/README.md

 Change the state of a job to `'cancelled'`.
 Any job that isn't `'completed'`, `'failed'` or already `'cancelled'` may be cancelled.
 Cancelled jobs retain any remaining retries and/or repeats if they are later restarted.

 `options:`

 * `antecedents` -- Also cancel all cancellable jobs that this job depends on.
 Default: `false`
 * `dependents` -- Also cancel all cancellable jobs that depend on this job.
 Default: `true`

 `callback(error, result)` -- Result is true if cancellation was successful.
-When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result.
+When running on Meteor Server or with Fibers, the callback may be omitted, and then errors will throw and the return value is the result.

 ```js
 job.cancel(